Fethiye Tours

 How Many Days Do You Need?

-For most travellers, 3 to 5 days is the right amount of time to enjoy the area without rushing.
+For most travellers, 3 to 5 days is enough time to see the main sights without making the trip feel rushed.

-• 3 days: Enough for the essentials — one day around Ölüdeniz and the Blue Lagoon, one day on a boat trip, and one day for Fethiye town, the old town and historical sights.
+• 3 days: Enough for the essentials — one day around Ölüdeniz and the Blue Lagoon, one day on a boat trip, and one day for Fethiye town, Paspatur Old Town and the main historical sights.

-• 5 days: A more complete trip — with extra time for a day trip to Saklıkent Gorge or Kayaköy, plus a slower evening at places such as Çalış Beach.
+• 5 days: Better if you want a slower pace, with time for a day trip to Saklıkent Gorge or Kayaköy, plus a relaxed evening somewhere like Çalış Beach.

 If you only want the highlights, three days can work well.
-If you want a more relaxed pace, five days is a better fit.
+If you want time for beaches, boat trips and a couple of day trips without rushing, five days is a better choice.

 Pros and Cons of Visiting Fethiye